 Sri Krishna Ashtakam

-I heard that this is a very powerful mantra to keep enemies at bay and protect yourself from possible harm and their evil intentions.
+I heard that this is a very powerful mantra to keep enemies at bay and protect oneself from possible harm and their evil intentions.
 If you have enemies who are causing you trouble or plotting against you with an intention to create problems for you, you can use this prayer to pray to Lord Krishna and seek his fiery protection.
 Jayaram V

 shree krishnaashtakam